microsoft/SurfaceApiManagementService/SUPPORT.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+# Known issues

+## Extended warranty purchased after existing warranty has expired

+If an extended warranty is purchased for a device **after** its existing warranty is expired, the data returned by the APIs may no longer be accurate.

+If you have encountered this issue, please create a support request within [Surface Managment Portal](https://aka.ms/smp).
+Please set the title to "Adding devices to Surface API Managment Services Coverage API" and include your tenant id and serial numbers of the affected devices.